★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

 She wasn’t looking at him.
 Her attention was drawn past him to her mother, whose knuckles were pale white stones entwined in her rosary.
 “Mama,” Coral said, her own voice warbling and pitching out of her control.
 “I… It ain’t true.”

 “Don’t you lie to me,” her mother hissed, face bubbling into a gargoyle’s.
 “I always thought it was a miracle you didn’t bleed out after that fall at Brown Mountain.
 But no. It wasn’t a miracle.
 God has nothing to do with you, you wretched little verm!”

 The words sank right into her wrecked stomach.
-Her knees rattled.